 ISO Certification is based on those international standards, but the International Organization for Standardization does not actually certify any organization.
 Rather, they identify the need, create, maintain and update standards with the help of a panel of experts within a technical committee.
 Actual certification is the result of an audit process conducted by an accredited certification body.
 The audit confirms that the system’s requirements are being satisfied, all standards are being met, and that the management system is implemented effectively.

 There are several routes to ISO certification.
 A company can create its own documents and systems, and conduct internal audits in preparation for their external audit; or they can work with a specialist to provide consulting, auditing or training services to expedite the certification process.
-Click here to see the ISO standards for which simpleQuE offers services.
-For information on choosing an ISO consultant and the advantages of ISO certification, see our Video Library.
+Learn more about the ISO standards for which simpleQuE offers services.
+Click on these for information on choosing an ISO consultant and the advantages of ISO certification.